Mrs. McRae's Classroom

 2. No Excuses.
 There will be nightly homework-this is a non-negotiable.
 It is not designed to keep you busy, it is designed to reinforce concepts and prepare you for the next day.
 It is critical that you are consistent in completing any and all assignments.
 I have no time for excuses.
 High school has no time for excuses.
 It is best that you learn that now.

 3. Printing.
 As a middle school student, you are asked to be a responsible student whether you are ready or not.
 This comes into play when an assignment needs to be printed.
 Printer paper and ink was listed on your school supply list for a reason-to be used.
 They are consumable products, which means when they are consumed or run out, they must be replaced in a timely manner.
 It is your job to let your parents and guardians know when those items are running low so they have the chance to get them for you before it is too late.
-I may attach a handout to Google Classroom or Option C that you'll need to print and fill out for the next day.
+I may attach a handout to Google Classroom that you'll need to print and fill out for the next day.
 I may ask you to finish typing an essay or project and ask you to print it by a certain due date.
 If your printer is broken or non-existent, we'll work something out.
 But, you cannot rely on the computer lab to print your work.
 In high school, they will not allow that at all.

 4. Academic Honesty.
 Academy honesty and integrity is an important component of a good Catholic education.
 To better understand this, listed below is a description of academic dishonesty, as purchased from Teachers Pay Teachers seller Mark Aaron.
 The following definitions should help all to understand what academic dishonesty is: